bitwizeshift/bit-memory/Readme.md

 ### 4. Allocator info

-The Allocator concept in this library optionally supports a member function named `infO()` that returns an `allocator_info` object.
+The Allocator concept in this library optionally supports a member function named `info()` that returns an `allocator_info` object.
 This object is used for _naming_ the allocator so that it can be uniquely identified in case an error handler is called.

 ## Building